stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

     UT: $dialogue @org.thingpedia.dialogue.transaction.execute;
     UT: @org.thingpedia.weather.current(location=new Location("san jose"));
     ```
-5. Editing the Thingtalk code if there is a mistake and save the file

 ## Submission
 Each student should submit a pdf or text file with answers for the following questions, plus the `manifest.tt` file with your manual annotations.